shanep-cs2/shanep-cs2/_lessons/lesson01.md

 - Name
 - Are you a CS major, minor, or other?
 - How long ago did you take CS121 (last semester, last year, etc.)
+- Did you run into any issues when installing VSCode or Git?
 - (optional) Share one cool fact about yourself :)